ClementNerma/NightOS/docs/specs/applications/context.md

 - Ambiant informations (1 byte)
   - Bit 0: set if the application is starting for the very first time since it was installed
   - Bit 1: set if the application is starting for the very first time for this specific user
-  - Bit 2: set if the application is starting for the very first time as this main or scoped service
+  - Bit 2: set if the application is starting for the very first time as this specific service
   - Bit 3: set if the application is starting for the first time after an update
   - Bit 4: set if other instances of this application are running
 - Special assignment information (1 byte)
   - Bit 0: set if the application is starting for the first time after being assigned as the new desktop environment
   - Bit 1: set if the application is starting for the first time after being assigned as the new default file manager
+- Service type (1 byte):
+  - `0x00`: this process is not run as a service
+  - `0x01`: this process is run as the application's main service
+  - `0x02`: this process is run as an application's scoped service
+  - `0x10`: this process is run as the application's [desktop environment service](../integration-services/desktop-environments.md)
+  - `0x11`: this process is run as the application's [file manager service](../integration-services/file-managers.md)
+  - `0x12`: this process is run as the application's [filesystem opener service](../integration-services/filesystem-openers.md)
-- Service name (8 bytes) - filled with zeroes if this is the default service or if the process is not a service
+- Scoped service's name (8 bytes) - filled with zeroes if the process is not run as a scoped service
 - The application's [ANID](../applications-libraries.md#application-identifier) (4 bytes)

 If the command was started as a command, it also contains the following informations: